Skip to content

 animus daemon start / animus daemon run (plugin preflight)

 The daemon runs a plugin preflight on every startup.
-Default posture is default-deny: if a required role is unsatisfied (no provider plugin, or no subject backend claiming task / requirement) the daemon refuses to start and prints the exact animus plugin install ... command to remediate.
+Default posture is default-deny: if a required role is unsatisfied — no provider plugin, no subject backend claiming task / requirement, no workflow_runner plugin (v0.5+: launchapp-dev/animus-workflow-runner-default), or no queue plugin (v0.5+: launchapp-dev/animus-queue-default) — the daemon refuses to start and prints the exact animus plugin install ... command to remediate.
+No in-tree fallback runs in production; --skip-preflight bypasses the check but the daemon will fail at the first plugin RPC if the plugin really is missing.

 FlagDescription